Kolhapur: Road

 Kolhapur is located on National Highway 4 and National Highway 204.
 Kolhapur is 55 km from Sangli City and 200 km from Pune.
 The city has three state transport bus stands: Central Bus Stand (CBS), Rankala Bus Stand and Sambhajinagar Bus Stand.
 Kolhapur Municipal Transport (KMT) provides local bus services.
 The CBS of Kolhapur is the busiest bus stand in western Maharashtra with more than 50,000 commutators a day.

 Airport

 Kolhapur's domestic airport, also known as Chhatrapati Rajaram Maharaj Airport, is located 9 km south east of the city at Ujalaiwadi.

 Indigo operates daily flights to Hyderabad Airport and Tirupati Airport as well as three times a week to Ahmedabad Airport.
 Star Air operates flights three times in a week to Mumbai Airport.
-Expansion of runway and construction of and airport terminal building is in progress.
+Expansion of runway and construction of airport terminal building is in progress.

 The nearest international airports to Kolhapur are Pune International Airport (240 km) and Goa International Airport (220 km).